 A Story of Swarm Intelligence

-The 40-Year Journey to OpenClaw, Moltbook, and Beyond
+A 40-Year Journey: From Flocking Simulations to Ant Colony Optimization, to Kilobots, OpenClaw, Moltbook, and Beyond

 Every evening in autumn, above the Termini train station in Rome, something impossible happens.